2015 Nissan Leaf Gripes

-This page is my review of the 2015 Nissan LEAF.
+This page is my review of the 2015 Nissan Leaf.
 It's not a good car by any means.
-I get it — Nissan probably loses money on every one of these toads it sells to fulfill its CAFE fleet numbers, please the Sierra Club or whatever niche it fulfills in the corporation.
-They can't fill it with plush, stylish materials on an everyman's (well…) budget.
+I get it — Nissan probably loses money on every one of these toads it sells to fulfill its CAFE fleet numbers, advance research for future good battery electric cars, please the Sierra Club or whatever niche it fulfills in the corporation.
+They can't afford to fill it with plush, stylish materials on an everyman's (well…) budget.
 But it is an affordable battery electric vehicle (BEV) with a usable in-town range.
 And that is what it does best.

 - That Awful Shifter